 Go through the dog’s records before buying them.
 Check if there is any record of violence, aggression or killing.
 A pet with these qualities is likely to be dangerous to your child.

 Some breeds of dogs are also known to dislike children, and you should avoid purchasing such breeds.
 It is wise to take your child along while buying or adopting a dog.
+There are some dog breeds that are kid friendly and those dogs should be on your short list.

 Make use of baby gates in your house.
 These gates enable the dog and the baby to play without interfering with each other.